You are here

 "Our primary aim is to build WW1 aircraft, engines and propellers to the same exacting standards they were originally made over 90 years ago."

-TVAL staff have a great deal to be proud of, a state of the art manufacturing facility coupled with an ICAO Aircraft Manufacturing approval.
-These two remarkable achievements emphasize our commitment to engineering excellence and technical innovation.
+TVAL staff have a great deal to be proud of, a multitude of industry changing airworthy aircraft and a state of the art manufacturing facility, emphasising our commitment to engineering excellence and technical innovation.
 We are using the most modern technology to reproduce the most accurate aircraft reproductions from a bygone era.

 TVAL has an extensive engineering facility